hunterkimmett/hunterkimmett/README.md

 # Hello, World!

 I'm Hunter Kimmett, a recent graduate from the University of Calgary Masters of Software Engineering program.
 Previously I received a Bachelors Degree in  Materials Engineering from McGill University and worked in Project Engineering and Coordination.
-I am excited to begin my career in Software and am currently seeking opportunities.

 ## About Me 👋